seeyannewaz/Receipt-Buddy/README.md

 # Receipt Buddy: AI-powered Receipt Insights

-**Receipt Buddy** is a full-stack web app that allows users to upload receipts.
-Once the receipts are uploaded, the app uses an AI to analyze and parse the receipts to generate insights and track expenditure all-time or monthly.
+**Receipt Buddy** is a full-stack, intelligent web app that allows users to upload receipts.
+Once the receipts are uploaded, the app uses AI to analyze and parse the receipts to generate all-time/monthly insights, real-time data visualization and spending trends.
 The application consists of a backend, frontend and a PostgreSQL database, with all components running in separate Docker containers.

 ## Prerequisites